Razia Jan: Biography

 Jan was born in Quetta on 5 June 1944, and moved to the United States in 1970 to go to college at the Massachusetts Institute of Technology.
 She previously attained bachelor's and master's degrees from the Government College for Women in Quetta.
 The proprietor of a small tailoring business in Duxbury, Massachusetts, she served as president of the town's Rotary Club.

 After the September 11 attacks, Jan rallied her New England community to send over 400 homemade blankets to rescue workers who were at Ground Zero of the attacks.
 Her efforts expanded to include sending care packages to US troops in Afghanistan.
 Through her involvement in the military's Operation Shoe Fly, she coordinated the delivery of over 30,000 pairs of shoes to needy Afghan children.

 In 2008, she opened a free all girls' school in Afghanistan, the Zabuli Education Center, starting with 109 students.
 The school is mostly funded by private donors.
+A documentary was filmed about the school which aired on PBS in 2016, called What Tomorrow Brings.
+The money raised after the film aired helped build a new building, the Razia Jan Institute for Medical Sciences, which was a free two-year midwifery certification college.
+The first students graduated in 2019.

-In 2021 that had grown to 800 students, but then was forced to shut under the new Taliban regime following the 2021 Taliban offensive.
+In 2021 the organisation served 800 students, but then was forced to shut under the new Taliban regime following the 2021 Taliban offensive.
 The school was allowed to re-open for primary school students, but was forced to stop educating secondary students.

-In 2017, she opened the Razia Jan Institute for Medical Sciences, which was a free two-year midwifery certification college.
-The first students graduated in 2019.
-The college was shut indefinitely in 2021 due to new restrictions on women's education.
+The midwifery college was also shut indefinitely in 2021 due to new restrictions on women's education.
 A new teacher certification program was due to start in 2021, but was never launched due to legal restrictions.

 Jan died from heart failure in Los Angeles, on 20 July 2025, at the age of 81.